 During the first inspection of the 503 NEWEx data entries, incomplete and duplicate postcodes were sought and removed.
 To study the schools' profiles, our approach was to keep the first entry per site and discard any subsequent duplicate entries with the same complete postcode.
 This reduced the sample to 271 individual full postcodes.
-(The accompanying publication [7], which assessed the performance of data collected by CS volunteers, presents greater numbers, as full postcodes were not needed to validate their data entries.)
-We discarded partial postcodes, as we could not match them with schools or non-schools postcodes as we categorize data for further analysis.
+(The accompanying publication by Barnard et al. [7], which assessed the performance of data collected by CS volunteers, presents greater numbers, as full postcodes were not needed to validate their data entries.)
+We discarded partial postcodes, because we could not match them with schools or non-schools postcodes as we categorize data for further analysis.

-The geographical distribution of the individual postcodes can be found in Figure 2, where they are divided them into two groups of schools and non-schools, which is a distinction developed further in this paper.
-In Table 2 we subdivided postcodes by regions to highlight the fact the schools, which participated, were not evenly distributed across the country.
-We found a higher concentration of schools postcodes from the South East (68 out of 127) followed by Scotland (39 out of 127).
-By opposition we found fewer schools' postcodes from Northern Ireland (2 out of 127) and Wales (6 out of 127).
+The geographical distribution of the individual postcodes can be found in figure 2a, where they are divided into two groups, schools and non-schools, which is a distinction developed further in this paper.
+In table 2, we subdivided postcodes by region to highlight the fact that the schools that participated were not evenly distributed across the country.
+We found a higher concentration of schools postcodes from the South East (68 out of 127), followed by Scotland (39 out of 127).
+By contrast, we found fewer schools postcodes from Northern Ireland (2 out of 127) and Wales (6 out of 127).